ton-community/ton-docs/docs/develop/smart-contracts/fees.md

 ### How to calculate fees?

 Fees on TON are difficult to calculate in advance, as their amount depends on transaction run time, account status, message content and size, blockchain network settings, and a number of other variables that cannot be calculated until the transaction is sent.
-Read about [computation fees](/develop/howto/fees-low-level#computation-fees) in low-level article overview.

 That is why even NFT marketplaces usually take an extra amount of TON (_~1 TON_) and return (_`1 - transaction_fee`_) later.